Hawaii Fires

 National Interagency Fire Center (NIFC): www.nifc.gov/fire-information/nfn

-Hawaiʻi Emergency Management Agency (HIEMA): dod.hawaii.gov/hiema
+Hawaii Emergency Management Agency (HI-EMA): dod.hawaii.gov/hiema

 Stay informed and prepared by monitoring these resources regularly.